Heidelberg-NLP/NLG-CHECKLIST/README.md

 # A Testsuite for AMR Evaluation Metrics

+:warning: This repository is currently under construction, there might be some issues when trying to run the scripts!

 This testsuite aims at giving developers the opportunity to compare evaluation metrics to both human judgement and some commonly used
 NLG or STS metrics, regarding specific linguistic phenomena.